damanic/mjm-clinic/readme.txt

 Donate link: http://mjman.net
 Tags: clinic, cms, therapy, services, listings, health, conditions Requires at least: 4.0
-Tested up to: 4.5
+Tested up to: 4.9.6
-Stable tag: 1.1.13
+Stable tag: trunk
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-For health clinic and related websites, this plugin extends the WordPress CMS to allow for the addition of many clinic related features including service pages with booking forms, related health conditions, clinic locations, staff/doctors, client feedback and more.
+A handy plugin to help promote health clinics and services using Wordpress CMS.

 == Description ==
-All your sites clinic data is easily updated and control in the Wordpress CMS whilst widgets and shortcodes allow for quick integration into any wordpress theme.

-= Front end control of design =

-* All shortcode/widget output given a thoughtful set of classes and id's to allow you to fully control and customise the design.
-* CSS/JS/HTML can easily be overridden by creating a folder in your theme: {YOUR-THEME-DIR}/mjm-clinic/.

-All contact forms will be protected from spam by the Akismet WordPress plugin.
+For health clinic and related websites, this plugin extends the WordPress CMS to allow for the addition of many clinic related features including service pages with booking forms, related health conditions, clinic locations, staff/doctor pages, client feedback and more.

 = The MJM Clinic plugin allows you to =